Wrangler JK Rear Bumper / Tire Carrier For 2007-2018 Jeep Wrangler JK

 - MOAB / Call of Duty / Backcountry / Winter / Freedom Edition

-Our complete expedition-ready Rear Bumper and Tire Carrier System now holds:
+Our complete expedition-ready Jeep Wrangler JK Rear Bumper with Tire Carrier System now holds:

 - 40-inch tire